Leong Yew Koh: Republic of China

-In 1932, Leong returned to China and served the Chinese government as counsellor of the Ministry of Railways, legal adviser to the Executive Yuan, members of Overseas Chinese Affairs Commission, adviser to the Treaty Commission of the Ministry of Foreign Affairs and inspector of China consulates in the Philippines, Dutch East Indies, Malaya and South Africa from 1935.
+In 1932, Leong returned to China and served the Chinese government as counsellor of the Ministry of Railways, legal adviser to the Executive Yuan, member of Overseas Chinese Affairs Commission, adviser to the Treaty Commission of the Ministry of Foreign Affairs and inspector of China consulates in the Philippines, Dutch East Indies, Malaya and South Africa from 1935.
 He was also the senior commissioner for China in the Sino-British Joint Boundary Commission for the Investigation of the Southern Section of the Undelimited Yunnan-Burma Boundary from 1935 until 1937.
 He became counsellor to ambassador Chen Kung Po, the Chinese emissary to Rome in 1938.
 He then left the central government to join the Yunnan provincial government as development commissioner of the Second Frontier District of Yunnan.

 War-time era

 Resistance activities in Malaya

-Through the ensuing Japanese Malayan campaign during the World War II, Leong is the leader of the Malayan Kuomintang-guerrilla branch of the Overseas Chinese Anti-Japanese Army (OCAJA) in Perak where the group controlled the upper portion of the Perak River Valley.
-After the war ended and subsequent Japanese surrender, a negotiation was held between him and the British Malayan authorities where he agreed for the OCAJA under his authority being absorbed into the national Special Constabulary in 1947 to fight alongside the British against the Communist-influenced Malayan National Liberation Army (MNLA).
+Through the Japanese Malayan campaign during World War II, Leong was the leader of the Malayan Kuomintang-guerrilla branch of the Overseas Chinese Anti-Japanese Army (OCAJA) in Perak, where the group controlled the upper portion of the Perak River Valley.
+After the war ended and subsequent Japanese surrender, a negotiation was held between him and the British Malayan authorities where he agreed to the OCAJA under his authority being absorbed into the national Special Constabulary in 1947 to fight alongside the British against the Communist-influenced Malayan National Liberation Army (MNLA).

 Later and final years

 Political career in Malaya

 On 27 February 1949, Tan Cheng Lock founded the Malayan Chinese Association (MCA) along with Leong and Colonel H. S. Lee.
 Leong became the first Secretary-General of MCA.

 He was appointed the Yang di-Pertua Negeri of Malacca on 31 August 1957, and served until 30 August 1959.
 In 1958, he was awarded a federal title of Tun, bestowed by DYMM Seri Paduka Baginda Yang di-Pertuan Agong of Malaya.
 He was then appointed the Justice Minister of Malaya in 1959.
 He died on 12 January 1963 in Petaling Jaya, Selangor.

-He was the first and only Chinese to be appointed the Yang di-Pertua Negeri in any of the Malayan states.
+He was the first and only Chinese to be appointed the Yang di-Pertua Negeri and a member of the Conference of Rulers in any of the Malayan states.